future-architect/cheetah-grid/README.md

 |`'image'`|draw image in the cell|
 |`'multilinetext'`|draw multiline text in the cell|

-If you define a class instance you can define a expanded column types.
+If you define a class instance you can define an advanced column types.

 Please refer to the [column types documents](https://future-architect.github.io/cheetah-grid/0.9/demos/usage/column_types/Classes.html) for details